zylon-ai/private-gpt/README.md

 you want to give a hand:

 ### Improvements
+- Better RAG pipeline implementation (improvements to both indexing and querying stages)
 - Code documentation
 - Expose execution parameters such as top_p, temperature, max_tokens... in Completions and Chat Completions
 - Expose chunk size in Ingest API
 - Implement Update and Delete document in Ingest API
 - Add information about tokens consumption in each response
 - Add to Completion APIs (chat and completion) the context docs used to answer the question
-- In “model” return the actual LLM or Embeddings model name used
+- In “model” field return the actual LLM or Embeddings model name used

 ### New features
 - Implement concurrency lock to avoid errors when there are several calls to the local LlamaCPP model